-Quetzalcoatl was one of the most important gods in the ancient Mesoamerican pantheon.
-Its iconic appearance is identified in the name of this god.
+Quetzalcoatl, a feathered serpent or ‘plumed serpent’, was one of the most important gods in the ancient Mesoamerican pantheon.
 Quetzalcoatl is a combination of two Nahuatl (the language of the Aztecs) words, quetzal, which is the emerald plume bird, and coatl, which means serpent.
 Therefore, Quetzalcoatl is commonly also known in English as the Plumed Serpent or Feathered Serpent.

 Finding the Origins of Quetzalcoatl